79.3% of mothers are granted sole custody of their children. Court-ordered custody arrangements show this notable statistic.

 This is another example of an unfit parent in Canada because it questions the mother’s ability to care for the children.

-And the court may require drug testing before dismissing the custody.
+And the court may require drug testing before dismissing custody.

 Research shows that children thrive in an environment that has the active participation of both parents.
 And this remains true in a post-divorce situation.

-And this attitude of sabotaging the other parent’s time with the children cancels the custody and limits the visitation right.
+This attitude of sabotaging the other parent’s time with the children cancels custody and limits visitation rights.

-How to Win Custody as a Mother: 3 Tips
+How to Win Custody as a Mother: Three Tips

-Since we discussed all the reasons a mother can lose custody, we want to give tips to the mother to win custody as well.
+Since we discussed all the reasons a mother can lose custody, we want to give tips to the mother on how to win custody as well.

 Adding to that, your ex-partner might still contest custody.
 And fortunately, the burden of proof rests with him!